 - Sign and return a mailed registration card, or submit the online form below, acknowledging the Terms, Conditions and Service Requirements, authorizing entry onto your property, and indemnifying the Fire District and the Independent Contractor, Santa Clara County FireSafe Council.

 - E-mail will be used for Fire District Business use only.

 Services will not be performed at properties that fail to follow all Terms, Conditions, and Service Requirements.

 We look forward to assisting you with removing combustible vegetation on your property.
 If you have any questions, please contact Santa Clara County FireSafe Council at 408-975-9591 or the Los Altos Hills County Fire District at 650-949-1044.

 NOTICE TO RESIDENTS

-By June 1, 2020 for Area 6, June brush chipping and debris removal: all cut brush must be stacked within 10 feet of your driveway or roadway on a level area so that crews can inspect, measure and tag the piles for contractor bidding for chipping and debris removal services.
+October 1, 2020; Area 4, October brush chipping and debris removal: all cut brush must be stacked within 10 feet of your driveway or roadway on a level area so that crews can inspect, measure and tag the piles for contractor bidding for chipping and debris removal services.
 This is a new feature of the brush chipping program provided by Santa Clara County FireSafe Council. https://sccfiresafe.org/

-Thanks in advance for your assistance to have bush piles ready and available for inspection, tagging and bidding services by June 1, 2020.
+Thanks in advance for your assistance to have bush piles ready and available for inspection, tagging and bidding services the dates specified in the table above.
 The bidders will bid on the pile sizes that are measured and tagged.
 Once the brush piles are inspected, measured, and tagged, please do not add any further brush to the piles or create new piles.